 The Museum’s exhibitions have included a wide range of visual arts media (painting, sculpture, graphics, photography, and fine crafts such as fiber arts, ceramics, jewelry, glass) by local as well as nationally and internationally known artists.
 While the Museum is best known for showing modern and contemporary art, exhibitions that reflect the visual arts traditions of the ethnic groups that contribute to the rich diversity of the Central Valley have been part of the exhibition schedule from the early years.
-These cultural exhibitions have been given increased prominence in the past few years by Executive Director Linda Cano, who has also scheduled issues-related exhibitions in a variety of artistic media have been given increased prominence in recent years.
+Cultural and issue-related exhibitions in a variety of artistic media have been given increased prominence in recent years.

 THE FRESNO ART MUSEUM BUILDING